-Our framework therefore features 3 types of participants:
+Our implementation framework features 3 types of participants:

-- 1. tracker, where all information on the current status of the content delivery network is maintained and all access decisions are made. - 2. client, where the consumption of the data occurs. - 3. source, where the data is available for further dissemination.
+- A. tracker, where all information on the current status of the content delivery network is maintained and all access decisions are made. - B. source, where the data is available for further dissemination.
 The original source is the first source.
-Clients that have downloaded and consumed the data will immediately become new sources.
+Peers that have downloaded and consumed the data can become new sources. - C. client, where the consumption of the data occurs.